veeru153/genshin-builds/README.md

 # Genshin Builds

-A tool to showcase your Genshin Impact character builds with easw.
+A tool to showcase your Genshin Impact character builds with ease.

 Work in Progress...